Kidney Disease Law Attorneys

 - Where to seek treatment for renal failure;

 - Why you should speak to an attorney if you suspect malpractice.

 Kurzban, Kurzban, Weinger, Tetzeli & Pratt, P.A., is a Miami law firm with an impressive record of victories for our malpractice clients who struggle with kidney disease.
 Our practice is committed to helping clients discover the reason for their kidney failure and advocate on behalf of malpractice victims in Florida, and in cooperation with local attorneys, we represent patients across the United States.

 EXPERIENCED ATTORNEYS YOU CAN TRUST

 Our managing partner, Marvin Kurzban, has over 35 years of personal injury and medical malpractice experience that he will leverage as he works on your behalf.
 This includes more than 25 years of experience representing kidney disease patients.
 Marvin teams with his son, Attorney Jed Kurzban, who has over a decade of experience representing kidney failure sufferers.
 If you’ve suffered serious complications, trust your case to a law firm that focuses on kidney disease as one of our primary practice areas.
-Please contact our law office in Miami immediately for a free consultation with an experienced Florida medical malpractice attorney by calling 888.233.7667, or contact us by e-mail at: firstname.lastname@example.org.
+Our offices are located in Coral Way in Miami near the Invention Theater and Grove Gate Shopping Center.
+Before scheduling a consultation, feel free to read the Google Plus reviews of Kurzban Kurzban Weinger Tetzeli & Pratt P.A.
+Please contact our law office in Miami immediately for a free consultation with an experienced Florida medical malpractice attorney by calling 888.233.7667, or contact us by e-mail at: [email protected].